 Elon Musk says Tesla drivers can now subscribe to ‘Full Self-Driving.’
-But he isn’t sure they should
+But he isn’t sure they should.

-It was an eyebrow-raising moment on an otherwise routine earnings call, a forum for analysts an investors to pepper executives with questions about company matters.
+It was an eyebrow-raising moment on an otherwise routine earnings call, a forum for analysts and investors to pepper executives with questions about company matters.
 Musk admitted he doesn’t think the new product makes for a compelling “value proposition.”

-Musk, meanwhile, announced Monday could be his final regular appearance on the quarterly earnings calls, where he offers colorful commentary on company matters and even veers into spontaneous rants.
-Last year he used the forum to take aim at government-mandated shelter-in-place orders, urging officials to give people back their “freedom” in a profanity-laced tirade, citing the shutdowns as a financial risk for his company.
+Meanwhile, he announced Monday could be his final regular appearance on the quarterly earnings calls, where he offers colorful commentary on company matters and even veers into spontaneous rants.
+Last year, he used the forum to take aim at government-mandated shelter-in-place orders, urging officials to give people back their “freedom” in a profanity-laced tirade, citing shutdowns as a financial risk for his company.

-Tesla has offered hardware it dubs “Full Self-Driving” since 2016, promising if owners opted into the features their cars would eventually be able to drive themselves.
-It has rolled out the ability to navigate city streets to a limited group of beta testers through an early access program.
-But the software is in development and owners often document instances of cars failing to properly navigate obstacles, requiring owner intervention.
+Tesla has offered the hardware since 2016, promising that if owners opted into the features, their cars would eventually be able to drive themselves.
+It has rolled out the ability to navigate city streets to a limited group of beta testers through an early-access program.
+But the software is in development, and owners often document instances of cars failing to properly navigate obstacles, requiring owner intervention.
 Tesla has been criticized by safety advocates and industry competitors for deploying it on public roads.

 But Musk has repeatedly talked about the difficulties of automation and the practically endless stream of challenges the company faces in making vehicles drive on their own.
 Regulators regard Tesla’s software as a driver-assistance system, meaning the operator must pay attention at all times.